rajdeepratan/weather-app/README.md

 ## Requirements

-- Node and yarn
+- Node and npm or yarn

 ## Installation

 - Clone the repo: `git clone https://github.com/rajdeepratan/weather-app.git`
-- Install dependencies: `yarn install`
+- Install dependencies: `npm install` or `yarn install`

 ##  How to get started!

- - run `yarn start` from the home directory.
+ - run `npm start` or `yarn start` from the home directory.